BleekerLab/rnaseq-analysis-kallisto-sleuth/README.md

 - `config.yaml`: the configuration files making the Snakefile adaptable to any input files, transcriptome and parameters for the rules.
 - `fastq/`: This folder should contain pairs of paired-end reads, single-end, or a mixture of paired and single-end reads in fastq format.
 - `envs/`: a folder containing the environments needed for the conda package manager.
 If run with the `--use-conda` command, Snakemake will install the necessary softwares and packages using the conda environment files.
 - `samples.tsv`:  a file containing information about the names, the paths and the conditions of the samples used.
-Column name of the sample names needs to be "sample", columns containing the paths to and the names of the forward and reverse fastq files need to be named "fq1" and "fq2".
-In case of only using sinle-end reads, the column "fq2" can be omitted.
 **This file has to be adapted to your sample names before running the pipeline**.